warisa-r/simcronomicon/README.md

 ## Features

 - TODO
+- Test if we can make the mobility function dependent on the agent charateristics
 - Make town.py more compact
 - Reduce redundancy in test modules
 - Write test for visualization